 - Man vs. Man: The problem is another character (Bob needs to win over more votes than Alice does to become Class President).

 - Man vs. Self: The problem lies inside the protagonist (Bob doesn't know how to express his emotions to Alice).

 - Man vs. Nature: The problem comes from natural sources (Bob's town is destroyed by a volcano, or Alice is sick).

 - Man vs. God/Fate: The problem is destiny, eventuality, fate, or divine will (Bob does not want to fulfill a prophecy that he will lose his family).

 - Man Caught in the Middle: Of other characters or conflicts.

-- Male and Female, Quibbler-Couch was persuaded to remove the "versus".
+- Male and Female: Quibbler-Couch was persuaded to replace the "versus".

 - Going beyond Quiller-Couch's list, there is also Man vs. Machine, as in machinery.
 Most commonly told from the perspective of a worker being replaced by a machine.